-Second, and based on these comparison analysis, we have extended the application of the Gauss-Bonnet theorem (which we find in \cite{Che3} restricted to extrinsic balls in surfaces of Hyperbolic space) to the extrinsic balls in minimal surfaces in a Cartan-Hadamard manifold in order to obtain estimates for the Euler characteristic of these extrinsic domains, (see the results in subsection \S3.2).
+Second, and based on this comparison analysis, we have extended the application of the Gauss-Bonnet theorem (which we find in \cite{Che3} restricted to extrinsic balls on surfaces of Hyperbolic space) to the extrinsic balls in minimal surfaces in a Cartan-Hadamard manifold in order to obtain estimates for the Euler characteristic of these extrinsic domains (see the results in subsection \S3.2).

 Third, we present the following estimation of the Euler characteristic of an immersed surface